Adaptations of Manon Lescaut: Theatre

 Relatively few of the early theatrical adaptations of Manon Lescaut have survived.
 There were a few dramas in the eighteenth century and the Romantic period, followed by a larger number in the early twentieth century.
 The first theatrical adaptation of Manon Lescaut was published in 1772, and first performed in 1782.
 This was a comedy titled The Virtuous Courtesan, (Note: La Courtisane vertueuse) which ends with Manon surviving.
-It attempted to mix a sensitive and emotional portrayal of the lovers with some humour, but reviewers found it far inferior to the novel.
+It attempted to mix an emotional portrayal of the lovers with some humour, but reviewers found it far inferior to the novel.
 In 1913, five plays based on Manon Lescaut were scheduled in Paris theatres simultaneously, though the outbreak of World War I prevented them from all being staged.

 Although ballets and operas of Manon Lescaut became popular, only three theatrical dramas had even a modest success: The Virtuous Courtesan (1772), Manon Lescaut et le chevalier Desgrieux (1820), and Manon Lescaut (1851).
 All three include some incidental music, and the 1820 melodrama is also accompanied by a ballet.
 These adaptations dramatize the narrative in similar ways.
 Several scenes are consistently included: Manon attending des Grieux's final seminary examination to reunite after his father has separated them; Manon rejecting an Italian prince who seeks her out as a courtesan; and des Grieux desperately burying Manon in Louisiana.
 In general, theatrical adaptations simplify the plot to one instance of infidelity, a reconciliation, and then the final tragedy, combining Manon's three lovers into just one character.
 The literary scholar Jean Sgard argues that by reducing the complexity of the narrative, the theatrical adaptations present the lovers as being disproportionately punished for a single mistake, rather than capturing the novel's feeling of a gradual descent into immorality.